-Key messages
+10.3 Key messages

-• Similar messages from the previous year: Examination of the employment land supply figures demonstrate that the majority of employment land is in the Market Towns: the designated Principal Town and Service Centres.
+- Similar messages from the previous year: Examination of the employment land supply figures demonstrate that the majority of employment land is in the Market Towns: the designated Principal Town and Service Centres.
 The large allocations/consents are mixed sites on designated industrial estates-identified as being the in-demand areas for businesses to develop.
 The granting of planning permission for the new livestock market at Eden House Road, Old Malton, together with a new agricultural business park and agricultural business centre is a significant contribution towards achieving the supply of new employment land as set out in the Local Plan Strategy 2013.

-- There is a small shortfall in the employment land supply, this is to be addressed through the identification of a broad location, to provide a strategic direction for employment land. - Employment land again continues to be granted planning permission although for this monitoring year.
+There are some pockets of large scale B8 uses in rural areas close to the A64. - The identification of a broad location, to provide a strategic direction for employment land has been achieved in the Local Plan Sites Document. - Employment land again continues to be granted planning permission although for this monitoring year.
 A number of losses are through changes to use to other employment use classes, particularly from B1 to B2 and B8.
 This is one of the reasons for the larger floorspace in open countryside reflect change of use of buildings, including some of those formally used in agriculture and for existing business operations, particularly to B8 uses.
-Also of note is the relatively high number of changes from B1 to other uses, within the Principal Town which is a reflection of the adaptability of buildings of B1 uses to other uses. - The authority is continuing to support appropriate farm and rural diversification; the majority of such schemes are, as in previous years through the provision of tourist accommodation through the conversion of traditional rural buildings.
+Also of note is the relatively high number of changes from B1 to other uses, within the Principal Town which is a reflection of the adaptability of buildings of B1 uses to other uses.

+- The authority is continuing to support appropriate farm and rural diversification; the majority of such schemes are, as in previous years through the provision of tourist accommodation through the conversion of traditional rural buildings.
 There has been a rise in the change of use of buildings for industrial/storage purposes.
 There is also a number of equine enterprises. - Tourism accommodation has continued to been concentrated around the provision of holiday cottages, this is a natural choice for conversion of traditional buildings where a permanent domestic dwelling is unlikely to obtain permission.
 However, there have been a number of glamping sites granted planning permission, reflecting current trends.